Northern California CA Contractor #1117491 OSHA-10 Certified

 FAQs

-Single-wide mobile home demolition typically runs $5,000–$10,000.
-Double-wide units range from $8,000–$15,000.
+Single-wide mobile home demolition typically runs $6,000 to $8,000.
+Double-wide units range from $8,000 to $13,000.
 Triple-wide and multi-section homes start around $12,000 and go up from there.
 Park models and smaller units can come in under $5,000.
 Final cost depends on size, access, site conditions, foundation type, and whether additional services like skirting removal, deck teardown, or lot clearing are needed.
 We provide a written, itemized estimate after every onsite assessment.

 A single-wide mobile home on an open lot typically comes down in one day.
-Double-wide units take 1–2 days.
-Triple-wide and park jobs with tight access can take 2–3 days.
-The actual demolition is fast — most of the timeline is permitting (1–3 weeks) and utility disconnection scheduling.
-We run a 3–4 week lead time from first call to clean lot.
+Double-wide units take 1 to 2 days.
+Triple-wide and park jobs with tight access can take 2 to 3 days.
+The actual demolition is fast.
+Most of the timeline is permitting (1 to 3 weeks) and utility disconnection scheduling.
+We run a 3 to 4 week lead time from first call to clean lot.

 Yes.
 California requires a demolition permit for mobile home removal.
 Mobile homes within parks may also require approval from the park management and compliance with Title 25 regulations.
 Pre-1980 units need an asbestos survey and air district notification.
 We handle all permitting, compliance documentation, and inspections.